 Sometimes staying home provides the best getaway.
-In this case, with a 2013 Harley-Davidson Street Bob
+A 2013 Harley-Davidson Street Bob makes it better.

 The ideal summer long weekend experience for the typical Torontonian generally involves heading to a cottage or campsite to get away from the bright lights of the city and closer to nature.
 While I too enjoy time spent in sweet solitude, enduring countless hours trapped in stop and go gridlock sucking back exhaust fumes isn’t exactly my idea of how to best spend my precious few hours away from the office.

 Canada Day Long Weekend with the Harley-Davidson Street Bob

 Following a hectic spring of International business travel and being granted access to a 2013 Harley-Davidson Street Bob, I decided that the Canada Day long weekend would be best spent right at home getting familiar with this Lucky Green Flake monster and reacquainted with my own beloved city.
 Being fortunate enough to travel all over the world for both business and pleasure, I have fallen in love with many beautiful cities but have been feeling disconnected and out of touch with my hometown.

 Certainly not without its shortcomings and problems, we have a constant debate over where to expand our transit system, what to do with our garbage, whether to impeach our ‘allegedly’ crack-smoking buffoon of a mayor and how to overhaul each and every one of our losing professional sports franchises.
 That being said, it is a world-class city with immense culture, undeniable multiculturalism and a vibrant pulse.
 The old days of Toronto the Good when shops were closed on Sundays, bars shut down at midnight and you could fire a cannon down Yonge St. after 8pm any night of the week are long gone.